AnisulMahmud/AWS--MathPowerCalculatorWebsite/README.md

 ![Alt text](first.jpg)

-## Notes: After testing this, do not forget to delete the app from amplify.
+## Notes: After testing this, do not forget to delete the app from amplify, table from DynamoDB and lambda functions also, so that it won't cost you anything.